leekaii/Face-Recognition-Attendance-System-Using-FaceNet/README.md

 # Face Recognition Attendance System Using FaceNet
-Build this interactive project in a team of four talented individuals: Christopher,Rejoy, and Nitin.
+Build this interactive project in a team of three other talented individuals: Christopher, Rejoy, and Nitin.

 Software Used Front End (UI)
 HTML